AmanyAts/CrossWordGame-frondend/README.md

 ## Web Application Description
 Word search puzzle that it gaves you a word and you should find it depend on catogries
-After solving it calculate time you spend it and sotre it into game data
+After solving it calculate time you spend it and sotre it into your game data

 #Prerequisites
 npm